 - Considers multiple and varied traits of highly-capable students.

 The Fayetteville-Manlius program supports classroom instruction by fostering collaboration and developing relationships with community partners to extend the curriculum beyond classroom experiences.
 It utilizes best practice techniques and integrates inquiry analysis methods into the curriculum.

 Classroom Push-in Programs (Grades K-7)

-Enrichment teachers collaborate with classroom teachers on interdisciplinary units of study that are often project-based, focusing on extending and enriching the classroom experience and student research skills.
+Enrichment teachers collaborate with classroom teachers on interdisciplinary units of study that are often project-based, focusing on extending and enriching the classroom experience, and student research and technology skills.